-We hit the road around 7am, driving north towards the border with Nicaragua.
+I hit the road around 7am, driving north towards the border with Nicaragua.
 At 10am I had to stop for coffee.
-A sleeping passenger on a long journey is a recipe for disaster.
-We grabbed our drinks and sat by the road, I think we were at the start of a bicycle race though, because everybody else had full lycra and helmets on, as if about to start the Tour De Costa Rica.
+I sat by the road but I think I was at the start of a bicycle race, because everybody else had full lycra and helmets on, as if about to start the Tour De Costa Rica.

-We jumped back into the car, and it wasn’t long before I was the only awake one again.
-I enjoyed the drive though, taking in some interesting sights like a prison with 10 foot walls, pretty low in comparison to most prisons I would say.
+I jumped back into the car and once again enjoyed the drive, taking in some interesting sights like a prison with 10 foot walls, pretty low in comparison to most prisons I would say.
 The radio in the car didn’t work, but the air con and windows did, so I was happy.

 It was around here that I noticed the potholes in the road, and many of them deep enough to severely damage your vehicle.
-We arrived tired and ready to get out of the car, which we had been in for around 7 hours.
-There were no huge car parking signs anywhere, so we got right up to the border before I realised that parking would be an issue.
+I arrived tired and ready to get out of the car, which I had been in for around 7 hours.
+There were no huge car parking signs anywhere, so I got right up to the border before I realised that parking would be an issue.

-I chucked it into an ‘Enterprise Rent-A-Car’ parking spot, and went to grab all our stuff.
-Gemma wasn’t impressed, and thought we may get clamped or towed, so made me go inside and ask.
-I obliged (begrudgingly) and was of course told that I could not park there.
-I still think if we had just left it there we would have been okay.
-I didn’t mind too much though, because where we eventually parked was brilliant.
-There is a tiny row of shops (including, annoyingly, a place to pay your exit fee!) near the border, and a small path for cars to drive along near the rentals etc. I wound my window down when on this path and asked a man that was sweeping up where I could leave my car, seeing as we would be back in just one day.
+I chucked it into an ‘Enterprise Rent-A-Car’ parking spot, and went to grab my stuff.
+I asked if I could park there and was of course told that I could not.
+I didn’t mind too much though, because where I eventually parked was brilliant.
+There is a tiny row of shops (including, annoyingly, a place to pay your exit fee) near the border, and a small path for cars to drive along near the rentals etc. I wound my window down when on this path and asked a man that was sweeping up where I could leave my car, seeing as I would be back in just one day.
 He smiled and said ‘Just leave it there.’
-So we did.
+So I did.

 I pulled the not-so-sturdy handbrake up and jumped out, locked it up and walked away.
-Gemma was not too pleased, but for all we knew he could have been the land owner!
-Plus, I had heard the border crossings here can be time consuming, so I wanted to get cracking.
+I had heard the border crossings here can be time consuming, so I wanted to get cracking.

-We scurried off before anyone else tried to charge us for parking and walked straight past the empty looking building in the road, grabbed an exit form from a local, and across the border to Nicaragua.
-We realised halfway across no mans land that we needed an exit stamp in our passports, so we headed back.
+I scurried off before anyone tried to charge me for parking and walked straight past an empty looking building in the road, grabbed an exit form from a local, and across the border to Nicaragua.
+I realised halfway across no mans land that I needed an exit stamp in my passport, and headed back.
 I blame fatigue!
-We could have gotten away without paying our exit tax because the guard didn’t even look at it, just saw 2 yellow slips and was happy (but I don’t recommend running the risk!).
-He stamped our passport and we left, again.

-We showed the stamp to the guards on the Nicaraguan side, who said we may have to go back.
+I showed the stamp to the guards on the Nicaraguan side, who said I may have to go back.
 The stamp was too light and fuzzy, apparently.
-They gave us a choice, either go back and get it stamped properly, or go through and run the risk of queuing for a long time before being told we need to go back by customs officials.
-We chose to give it a crack.
-We walked through and were immediately offered ‘help’ by several Nicaraguans.
+They gave me a choice, either go back and get it stamped properly, or go through and run the risk of queuing for a long time before being told I need to go back by customs officials.
+I opted to give it a crack.
+I walked through and was immediately offered ‘help’ by several Nicaraguans.

-As an astute traveller, I waved them off and said ‘No, gracias’ and I led Gemma through the crowds towards what looked like an exit.
-We were 100 yards in when one local said ‘Hey man, the passport office is this way!’
+As an astute traveller, I waved them off and said ‘No, gracias’ and walked through the crowds towards what looked like an exit.
+I was 100 yards in when one local said ‘Hey man, the passport office is this way!’
 I felt a tad stupid, but followed him with my tail between my legs nonetheless.
-We approached the office and I was about to give my passport to an official looking guy who demanded it, when a lady behind the first desk shouted me over, ‘This way, quickly!’ she said.
+I approached the office and I was about to give my passport to an official looking guy who demanded it, when a lady behind the first desk shouted me over, ‘This way, quickly!’ she said.
 If it were busier and she had had a queue, then I would have given my passport to this chap and probably been extorted in some way.
 Lucky.

 The first desk is a simple form (you’ll know your passport number off by heart by this point) and a 1USD charge for entering the region of Rivas, I think.
 The second and biggest desk is a few more dollars per person, for entry into the country, but the queues are long.
 The locals don’t seem to understand the rules of queuing though.
 I know that us Brits wrote the book, and not everybody is the same, but surely a basic ‘I was here first’ rule is worldwide, no?

-We eventually got to the front by teaming up with an Australian couple who were just as frustrated.
+Eventually I got to the front by teaming up with some Australians who were just as frustrated.
 We formed a semi circle human barrier and edged our way through the now fair queue.
 The locals had the cheek to look at us funny!
 We got to the desk and a sad realisation came over us.
 They only take US dollars.
 Yep, you may be crossing from Costa Rica to Nicaragua, neither country owned by the USA, nor share a border with the USA, but they only accept USD.
 Confused and slightly angry, I ran to the nearest money exchanger and got promptly ripped off for 20 dollars.
-I didn’t mind too much, we were in.
+I didn’t mind too much, I was in.

 We pulled off the road and into the ‘Parque Maritimo El Coco’, which looked totally off the beaten path, surrounded by rainforest and pretty amazing, but not what I was expecting.
-Anyhow, we checked in and were shown to our room.
-On the walk down to our room I saw why I had booked this place, just 100 metres from reception, through the rainforest, is Playa El Coco (beach) and our apartment was plonked right on it.
-Not only that, we were the only ones there!
-The apartment was lovely and the bed was laid out nicely for us, but we couldn’t get over the view and the whole feel of the area.
+Anyhow, I checked in and was shown to my room.
+On the walk down to the room I saw why I had booked this place, just 100 metres from reception, through the rainforest, is Playa El Coco (beach) and my apartment was plonked right on it.
+Not only that, nobody else was booked in here!
+The apartment was lovely and the bed was laid out nicely, but I couldn’t get over the view and the whole feel of the area.
 It was literally the perfect getaway.

-We hit the beach, only to find it gets better.
-There are a ton of crabs scuttling around everywhere, a tell-tale sign of less human activity (they’d be scared away if too many people use the beach).
-There was a football pitch on the beach, and we found the only other inhabitant too, the barman!
+I hit the beach, only to find it gets better.
+There are lots of crabs scuttling around everywhere, a tell-tale sign of less human activity (they’d be scared away if too many people used the beach).
+There was a football pitch on the beach, and I found the only other inhabitant too, the barman!
 The hotels pool was clear and warm, overlooking the sea.
 They had table tennis, football and a fresh seafood menu.
-I totally forgot how much I paid for this place, but it is definitely worth it!
+I’ve totally forgotten how much I paid for this place, but it is definitely worth it!

-We both slept extremely well, and woke up to the sound of waves lapping up against the sand.
-We walked down the beach to the bar where breakfast is served, dodging little crabs as we went.
+I slept extremely well, and woke up to the sound of waves lapping up against the sand.
+I wandered down the beach to the bar where breakfast is served, dodging little crabs as I went.
 Pancakes with fruit, lovely.
-After a chilled couple of hours we knew we had to hit the road, as we had a fair bit of travel yet again.
+After a chilled couple of hours I knew I had to hit the road, as I had a fair bit of travel yet again.

-We got a quote off the hotel for a taxi, and it was twice the quote from yesterdays taxi driver, so we rang him to come and get us.
-He arrived 45 minutes late, but as our only option out of there I wasn’t going to make an enemy of him.
-We asked him to stop at a cash point, so after a brief stop to pay the man we went to the border.
+I got a quote off the hotel for a taxi, and it was twice the quote from yesterdays taxi driver, so I rang him to come and get us.
+He arrived 45 minutes late, but as my only option out of there I wasn’t going to make an enemy of him.
+I asked him to stop at a cash point, so after a brief stop to pay the man I went to the border.

 There was a huge queue on the Nicaraguan side, with officially dressed ladies offering to fill peoples forms in for them for the bargain price of 25USD.
 I declined as I knew all the forms were free once you were inside, some people weren’t so lucky.
 In fact, most white people in the queue had been done over.
 A lucrative business.